-In Gurugram, after Hindu businessman, a gurudwara steps forward to offer space to Muslims for namaz
+In Gurugram, after Hindu businessman, a gurudwara offers space to Muslims for namaz

 The recent confrontation has brought into public view a long-running campaign by Hindutva groups to deny public space to Muslim worshippers in the district.

-In this environment of rising religious intolerance, a few residents belonging to other communities are finally stepping forward to show their solidarity by offering prayer spaces to Muslims.
+In this environment of rising religious intolerance, a few residents from other communities are now stepping forward to show their solidarity by offering prayer spaces to Muslims.

 A father’s desire for tolerance